 One of the delicacies in the dessert factory Belgium is the Belgian Waffles.
 A very famous Belgian dessert served with maple syrup, this is a classic all over the world.
 The difference between Belgian and American waffles is that with the Belgian ones the batter is lighter, the squares larger, and the pockets deeper.

 This is a breakfast staple too, despite being sweet.
 Some of us just like sweet things in the morning.
-You can top it off with chocolate, syrup, butter, whipped cream, anything you like.
+You can top it off with chocolate, syrup, butter, whipped cream, or anything you like.
 The first waffle was showcased in 1958 and introduces to the United States by a Belgian Walter Cleyman.

 The waffles were also introduced by Maurice Vermesh.
 The waffles in the states were served with whipped cream and strawberries and they were sold for a dollar.
 Now, these waffles can be found anywhere and you can make them in your household too.